answersLogoWhite

 Social role theory posits that due to historical job differences between men and women, stereotypes attributed to those gender specific jobs have been reinforced over the years.
 The reinforcement of these stereotypes actually led to men and women developing the traits prescribed to them in the stereotype.

-What are the role of sociologists in social research?
+What are the theories of social protection?